DigitalRiver/react-atlas/wiki/Conventions.md

 import React, { Component, PropTypes } from 'react';

-//propTypes and defaultProps are defined outside and appended later at the bottom const propTypes = {
+//propTypes and defaultProps are defined outside and appended later at the bottom
+//This method isn't exactly DRY, but having propTypes and defaultProps at top is beneficial const propTypes = {
   text: PropTypes.string,
 };